-When I threw the idea out on Twitter, there was such an excited response that I just couldn’t let everyone down.
+When I threw the idea out on social media, there was such an excited response that I just couldn’t let everyone down.
 And so, still in my pjs, I set about making a gigantic mess in the kitchen.

 Adapted from this recipe: Chocolate-Chip Blondies.